ccandelora/Daily-Glow2/TEST_COVERAGE_STRATEGY.md

    - Replacing JSON parsing with direct context access
    - Adding tests for subscription callbacks and error handling
    - Improving tests for unread count calculations by directly modifying notifications data

+3. **JournalContext**: Improved statement coverage from 71.3% to 72.13%, branch coverage from 56.5% to 56.52%, function coverage from 63.6% to 68.18%, and line coverage from 72.1% to 72.32% by:
+   - Creating comprehensive mock implementations for Supabase methods
+   - Adding tests for error handling in all operations (loadEntries, addEntry, deleteEntry, deleteAllEntries)
+   - Testing boundary conditions (null data, malformed data)
+   - Adding tests for validation errors in database operations
+   - Implementing a more robust approach to testing context functions directly
+   - Creating a local mock JournalContext to facilitate testing without modifying the original code
+   - Enhancing test structure with better separation of concerns between utility functions and context methods

 ## Remaining Areas to Improve